patrickltobing/shallow-wavenet/README.md

 This system is based on the following papers:

-1. P. L. Tobing, T. Hayashi, and T. Toda, "PyTorch Implementation of Shallow WaveNet Vocoder with Laplacian Distribution Output", in Proc.
+1. P. L. Tobing, T. Hayashi, and T. Toda, "Investigation of Shallow WaveNet Vocoder with Laplacian Distribution Output", in Proc.
 IEEE ASRU, Sentosa, Singapore, Dec.
 2019.
 (Accepted)

 2. P. L. Tobing, Y.-C. Wu, T. Hayashi, K. Kobayashi, and T. Toda, "Efficient Shallow WaveNet Vocoder using Multiple Samples Output based on Laplacian Distribution and Linear Prediction", submitted to ICASSP 2020.